tainacan/tainacan/docs/filters.md

     'info_empty_geocoordinate_metadata_list' => __('No geocoordinate metadata was found.
-Try enabling it in the "displayed metadata" dropdown.', 'tainacan'), 'info_non_located_item' => __('This item does not have any location based on this metadata.', 'tainacan'), 'info_metadata_section_hidden_conditional' => __('Section disabled due to a conditional metadatum value.', 'tainacan'), 'info_create_select_metadatum_for_conditional_section' => __('For configuring conditional sections, first create one select type metadatum to use its values as rules for displaing this section.
+Try enabling it in the "displayed metadata" dropdown.', 'tainacan'), 'info_non_located_item' => __('This item does not have any location based on this metadata.', 'tainacan'), 'info_metadata_section_hidden_conditional' => __('Section disabled due to a conditional metadatum value.', 'tainacan'), 'info_create_select_metadatum_for_conditional_section' => __('For configuring conditional sections, first create one select type metadatum to use its values as rules for displaying this section.
 The metadatum should be inside another metadatum section.', 'tainacan'), 'info_taxonomy_terms_list' => __('The list of terms that are managed by this taxonomy.
-They will be used as values for the taxonomy metadata.', 'tainacan'), 'info_no_child_term_of_%s_found' => __('No child term of %s was found.', 'tainacan'), 'info_warning_term_with_child' => __('This term has child terms.
+They will be used as values for the taxonomy metadata.', 'tainacan'), /* translators: %s is the parent term name */ 'info_no_child_term_of_%s_found' => __('No child term of %s was found.', 'tainacan'), 'info_warning_term_with_child' => __('This term has child terms.
 Per default, if you remove a parent term, its child terms will be moved one level up in the hierarchy.', 'tainacan'), 'info_warning_selected_term_delete' => __('Do you really want to permanently delete the selected term?', 'tainacan'), 'info_warning_some_terms_with_child' => __('When removing multiple terms at once, it is possible that some of the terms contain child terms.
-Per default, if you remove a parent term, its child terms will be moved one level up in the hierarchy.', 'tainacan'), 'info_%s_terms_created' => __('%s terms created with success.', 'tainacan'), 'info_terms_creation_failed_due_to_value_%s' => __('Terms creation failed due to value: %s.', 'tainacan'), 'info_terms_creation_failed_due_to_values_%s' => __('Terms creation failed due to values: %s.', 'tainacan'), 'info_autodraft_updated' => __('Autodraft updated.
+Per default, if you remove a parent term, its child terms will be moved one level up in the hierarchy.', 'tainacan'), /* translators: %s is the number of terms created */ 'info_%s_terms_created' => __('%s terms created with success.', 'tainacan'), /* translators: %s is the value */ 'info_terms_creation_failed_due_to_value_%s' => __('Terms creation failed due to value: %s.', 'tainacan'), /* translators: %s are the values */ 'info_terms_creation_failed_due_to_values_%s' => __('Terms creation failed due to values: %s.', 'tainacan'), 'info_autodraft_updated' => __('Autodraft updated.
 Please create the item to keep your changes.', 'tainacan'), 'info_intersection_explainer' => __('Will show items if the selected value is:', 'tainacan'), 'info_intersection_rules' => __('The value must match both rules to appear in the filter.', 'tainacan'), 'info_editing_publication_authorship' => __('Warning!
-By changhing the item author, you may loose access to editing it.
+By changing the item author, you may loose access to editing it.
 Certain types of users can only edit items that are authored by theirselves.', 'tainacan'), /* translators: The first string is the current author name and the second is the future author name */ 'info_change_author_from_%s_to_%s' => __('Are you sure you want to change the authorship of this item from <em>%1$s</em> to <em>%2$s</em>?', 'tainacan'), 'info_authorship' => __('The user who is credited as creator of this item and who generally have capabilities to edit it, besides administrators.', 'tainacan'),